Data Privacy and Security: What’s the Difference?

 Although the EU AI Act primarily targets AI systems developed and deployed within the European Union, its impact extends beyond Europe's borders, just like the GDPR.
 The Act recognizes the global nature of AI technology and aims to establish a harmonized framework for AI regulation.

-Organizations outside the EU that offer AI products or services to users in the EU will also need to adhere to the Act.
+Organizations outside the EU that offer AI products or services to users in the EU will also need to adhere to the AI Act, as it applies to all AI interactions within the EU market.
 This extraterritorial reach ensures that AI systems used by EU residents, regardless of their geographical location, meet the same standards.

 The Act also applies to providers outside of the EU, ensuring that AI systems used by EU residents, regardless of their geographical location, meet the same standards.